Why Ethiopia?

 A land of contrasts that will leave you breathless

-Ethiopia is a land of incredible cultural and natural diversity.
-And how could it not be, when within an area as large as ten Bulgarias lives the second most populous nation among all African countries.
-These lands are a stage for ancient and immensely rich history.
-Here, the oldest remains of the ancestors of modern humans have been found.
-Ethiopia is also one of the world's oldest independent countries and one of the first to embrace Christianity.
-On its soil, mighty empires have flourished, even resisting the colonial incursions of Europeans.
+Ethiopia is a country of incredible cultural and natural diversity.
+And it's no wonder, because on a territory the size of 10 Bulgarias, it houses the second largest population among all African countries.
+These lands have been the stage for an ancient and rich history.
+Here, the oldest remains of the ancestors of modern humans have been discovered.
+Ethiopia is also one of the oldest independent countries in the world and among the first to adopt Christianity.
+Mighty empires flourished on its territory, even resisting the colonising raids of Europeans.
 Thus, for millennia, Ethiopia has been a crossroads of people, cultures, and trade.

-It is also home to striking natural contrasts—from the harsh and cool mountains, which are among the highest in Africa, to one of the lowest plains on the planet, where, well below sea level, the highest annual temperatures on Earth have been recorded; from rows of large lakes strung like beads to barren deserts; from lush tropical forests to fantastical salt formations.
-Many of these extreme landscapes are blessed with an abundance of wildlife.
-Human traces are equally contrasting, ranging from ancient walled cities to the modern capital, which is one of the continent's most important economic, political, and artistic centres.
+It is also a land of exceptional natural contrasts – from the harsh and cool mountains, which are among the highest in Africa, to one of the lowest plains on the planet, where, well below sea level, the highest annual temperatures on Earth have been recorded; from large lakes strung like beads to barren deserts; from lush tropical forests to fantastical salt formations.
+Many of these extreme landscapes are also blessed with an abundance of wildlife.
+The contrasts extend to the traces of human presence, ranging from ancient walled cities to the modern capital, which is one of the continent's most important economic, political, and artistic centres.

 Is this journey meant for you?